 What is Lebkuchen?

-It’s a rich, dry, soft biscuit pastry that traditionally uses a lot of honey and is heavily spiced.
-The “Lebkuchen mix” in our kitchen cupboard consists of, for example, cinnamon, nutmeg, coriander, ginger, fennel, cloves, allspice, aniseed and cardamom.
+The “Lebkuchen spice mix” in our kitchen cupboard, for example, consists of cinnamon, nutmeg, coriander, ginger, fennel, cloves, allspice, aniseed, and cardamom.

-If you want to get a quick (and cheap) idea of the taste, pop into any supermarket for the mass-produced variety.
+For a quick (and cheap) idea of the taste, pop into any supermarket for the mass-produced biscuit-shaped variety.
 Alternatively, look out for the handmade and specialty Lebkuchen in family bakeries or on market stands.

-They come in all sorts of shapes and sizes, but the commonest is the raised, round form in the photos above.
-They can be plain, garnished with nuts or dried fruits, or (increasingly) smothered in a chocolate couverture.
+The biscuits come in all sorts of shapes and sizes, but the commonest is the raised, round form (as in the photo above).
+Common varieties are plain, garnished with nuts or dried fruits, or smothered in a chocolate couverture.

-As you can imagine, there are various regional varieties throughout central Europe and a long, long, long tradition of Lebkuchen baking.
-We used to order boxes from a bakery in Aussee, for example, where production dates back to 1587.
+We order boxes from a bakery in the Styrian mountains, for example, where production dates back to 1587.